ventus-ag/docs/_docs/tutorials/lin-veeam-agent.md

 When you install Veeam Agent for Linux, the product program files are placed to the folders on the system volume.
 For full access to Veeam Agent files, super user **(root)** privileges are required.
 Rights to execute product files and run commands are also granted to users that belong to the **veeam** group.

 The **veeam** group is automatically created by Veeam Agent at the process of the product installation.
-To let regular users work with Veeam Agent without the need to gain root privileges, you can add the necessary users to this group.
-Users in the veeam group will be able to execute Veeam Agent commands and perform backup and restore tasks under regular user account.
+So that regular users can work with Veeam Agent without having to obtain the root privileges, you can add the necessary users to this group.
+Users in the veeam group will be able to execute Veeam Agent commands, perform backup and restore tasks under regular user account.

 To add a user to the **veeam** group, in most of Linux distributions you can use the following command: